Quick Answer

 My recommendation: Get FRS radios for close-range family coordination within your household or neighborhood — they’re dead simple and require zero licensing.
 But for anything beyond a few blocks, ham radio is the clear winner.
 GMRS sits in the middle and works well for families who want repeater access without studying for a ham exam.

-If you’re serious about emergency ham radio setup as part of your preparedness plan, the Technician license is the entry point that unlocks the most capability for the least investment.
+If you’re serious about an emergency ham radio setup as part of your preparedness plan, the Technician license is the entry point that unlocks the most capability for the least investment.

 Start with VHF/UHF.
 It covers 90% of what you’ll need for local emergency communication.
 Add HF later when you upgrade to a General license.

-Practical Starter Plan: Get Useful Fast
+Your Practical Starter Plan: Get Useful Fast

-Step 2: Build Your Starter Kit
+Building Your Starter Kit

-• Handheld transceiver with charged battery
+• Handheld transceiver with fully charged battery

 • Aftermarket antenna (the stock rubber duck antenna is mediocre)